jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

   (a) is revocable, in writing, at will; and
   (b) continues in force until it is revoked, even if the NCSP manager or Director-General by whom it was made ceases to hold office, and continues to have effect as if made by his or her successor in that office.
 (7) A delegation under this section does not affect or prevent the performance or exercise of any function or power by the delegator, and does not affect the responsibility of the delegator for the actions of any person acting under that delegation.
-(8) Subsection (1) does not limit the Director-General's power to delegate any of his or her functions under this Part in accordance with section 41 of the State Sector Act 1988.
+(8) Subsection (1) does not limit the Director-General's power to delegate any of his or her functions under this Part in accordance with clauses 2 and 3 of Schedule 6 of the Public Service Act 2020.

 **Duties to provide information to women and to NCSP**